vaibhavrikhy/Fraud-detection/README.md

 🤝 Collaboration

-This repository is forked from a partner’s project and collaboratively enhanced.
+This repository is collaborated and forked from a partner’s project and collaboratively enhanced.

 My Contributions